 The Outcomes and Risk Project includes an online survey and collects saliva samples to help researchers understand the impact and risk factors associated with the disease.
 And both can be done at home.
 “It is descriptive of the patient experience, so we can learn to better care for patients and address their needs,” says Dr. Armstrong.

 Notably, the first published report on risk factors in adults with ependymoma showed that asthma and allergy effects may be more pronounced among ependymoma cases compared to gliomas overall.
 The report used data from the Outcomes and Risk Project.

-The Natural History Study pairs with the outcomes study to get a complete picture of what is happening to the patient.
-Patients participating in the Natural History Study are evaluated at the NIH and provide a tumor tissue sample.
+The Natural History Study pairs with the Outcomes and Risk Project to get a complete picture of what is happening to the patient.
+Patients participating in the Natural History Study are evaluated at NIH and provide a tumor tissue sample.